secondo-database/secondo/Algebras/HadoopParallel/README.txt

 IPAddress:FilePath:MonitorPort
 ----

-The IPAdrress denotes files' locations inside the computer cluster, then the filePath denotes the locations inside nodes' disks.
+The IPAddress denotes files' locations inside the computer cluster, then the filePath denotes the locations inside nodes' disks.
-Then the last defines a port number through which a Secondo Monitor listens the requirements from different nodes.
+Then the last part defines a port number on which a Secondo Monitor listens to the requirements from different nodes.

-As in HadoopParallel algebra, data are kept into two kinds of files, the type file and the data files, we duplicate these files separately.
+As in the HadoopParallel algebra data are kept in two kinds of files, the type file and the data files, we duplicate these files separately.
-In each file-related operators, besides above parameters that are used for local mode, there are two left groups of parameters are prepared for the remote modes, i.e. the fault-tolerance feature of Parallel Secondo.
+In all file-related operators, besides the above parameters that are used for the local mode, there are two further groups of parameters prepared for the remote modes, i.e. the fault-tolerance feature of Parallel Secondo.

-The first group is used to process the type file on remote machines, hence we call it as type remote mode parameters.
+The first group is used to process the type file on remote machines, hence we call it  ~type remote mode parameters~.
-The parameters are integer numbers, indicate target machines' indices inside the slaveList.
-For ~fconsume~ and ~fdistribute~ operators, at most two remote nodes' inidices can be set as parameters, i.e., the type file produced by these two operators can be duplicated into at most two other nodes.
-And for ~ffeed~ operator, only one node index can be set as type remote index.
+The parameters are integer numbers and indicate target machines' indices inside the slaveList.
+For ~fconsume~ and ~fdistribute~ operators, at most two remote nodes' indices can be set as parameters, i.e., the type file produced by these two operators can be duplicated into at most two other nodes.
+And for the ~ffeed~ operator, only one node index can be set as type remote index.

-The second group is used to process data files on remote machines, hence we call it as data remote mode parameters.
+The second group is used to process data files on remote machines, hence we call it  ~data remote mode parameters~.
-In ~fconsume~ and ~fdistribute~ operators, the data remote parameters are same, and are composed by two integers, one defines the first target node, and the other defines the duplicate times.
+In ~fconsume~ and ~fdistribute~ operators, the data remote parameters are the same, and are composed by two integers; one defines the first target node, and the other defines the number of duplicates.
-Sometimes, if the local node is not included inside the duplication nodes, then the created data file will be removed after the duplication.
+Sometimes, if the local node is not included among the duplication nodes, then the created data file will be removed after the duplication.
 If one node is defined twice during the duplication, the copy only happens once.
-It's common that two nodes produce files with a same name, and both attempt to duplicate the file into another node's disk.
+It is common that two nodes produce files with a same name, and both attempt to duplicate the file into another node's disk.
-To distinguish the files that are created by the current node, and the files that are copied from other nodes, all files created by other nodes, must use the producer's IP address as the postfix of the file name.
+To distinguish the files that are created by the current node, and the files that are copied from other nodes, all files created by other nodes must use the producer's IP address as the postfix of the file name.

-In ~ffeed~, there are totally three parameters are required for the data remote mode: producerIndex, targetIndex and attemptTimes.
+In ~ffeed~, there are totally three parameters required for the data remote mode: producerIndex, targetIndex and attemptTimes.
-The producerIndex identify which node created the data file.
+The producerIndex identifies which node created the data file.
-Then it use the targetIndex to locate the node that the operator starts looking for the data file from.
-At last, the attemptTimes denotes the maximum attempt times on differnt machines for searching the file.
+Then it uses the targetIndex to locate the node from which the operator starts to look for the data file.
+At last, the attemptTimes denotes the maximum attempt times on different machines for searching the file.
 If the operator cannot find the data file after attemptTimes search, then nothing will be returned, or else it will copy the data from the remote machine to the local disk, then read the tuples